Satomi Ishihara: Early life and career

 In 2009, Ishihara made her debut as Kanako Kuboaki in Fuji TV drama series Voice: The Voice of the Innocent, which held every Monday at 9 p.m.
 In the fall of the same year, she appeared as Takiko Taguchi in Suite: Massacre, directed by Hisashi Inoue.

 In 2010, Ishihara appeared as Akiyama Tokiko (wife of Akiyama Saneyuki) in NHK special war drama television series, Clouds Above the Hill.

 In 2014, Ishihara is known to Japanese television drama audiences for her portrayal as Saeko Takahashi in Shitsuren Chocolatier, and gained popularity by appearing in it.
 Also, alongside her co-star Nao Matsushita, she appeared as Misaki Fukazawa in Japanese television love comedy drama series Dear Sister.

 In 2016, Ishihara starred as her portrayal of Kayoko Ann Patterson in kaiju film Shin Godzilla, and also starred as Etsuko Kouno in NTV drama series Pretty Proofreader.

 In 2018, Ishihara starred as Mikoto Misumi in TBS TV drama series Unnatural, and as well as starred as Momo Tsukishima in NTV drama series Born to Be a Flower.

 At the beginning of Reiwa period, in early 2019, Ishihara was appointed as one of the 2020 Tokyo Summer Olympics torch relay ambassadors, which the country had an upcoming game event a year later.
 However, the 2020 Tokyo Summer Olympics and Paralympics was delayed to 2021 due to the COVID-19 pandemic.
 Also, on February 4, 2021, Ishihara had been revealed that she caught COVID-19 infection.
 According to her agency, Ishihara "is healthy and [she] was not showing any symptoms", though it was reported that she had been recovering at home.

 In 2024, Ishihara appeared as a lead role of Saori Morishita in Japanese drama film Missing, which she was nominated for a Hochi Film Award and a Japan Academy Film Prize for Best Actress.

 Personal life

-On October 1, 2020, Ishihara announced that she has been married to an unnamed ordinary man within the year.
-On January 10, 2022, Ishihara announced through her agency that she was pregnant and is expected to give the birth around spring, and three months later, on April 23 of the same year, she gave birth to her first child.
-On March 7, 2025, her agency announced that she is expecting to give her birth of second child around spring.
+Ishihara announced her marriage on October 1, 2020.
+She did not reveal her spouse's name, age, or occupation, only that they were not famous.
+They have two children, born in 2022 and 2025.